 The trucking industry is complex and ever evolving, subject to a maze of state and federal statutes and regulations, not to mention tort law questions.
 BSCR is cognizant of the significant issues facing the industry.
 Our firm’s trial lawyers have long been partners with members of the trucking industry, representing their interests on several fronts.
 We are committed to working with clients on designing risk reduction measures and implementing strategies to avoid or minimize losses in litigation through effective pretrial analysis, trial tactics mediation techniques and negotiation.

-We represent leasing companies and motor carriers (LTL, long haul, and Parcel) and their insurers, including some of the largest in the country, in a wide range of matters.
+We represent leasing companies and motor carriers (LTL, long haul, and parcel) and their insurers in a wide range of matters.
 Our clients are interstate and intrastate companies whose presence is national, regional and local in scope.
 Our attorneys provide counsel on the various statutes, regulations, standards, policies, customs, and practice that are controlling in different jurisdictions.

 BSCR attorneys begin preparing for the possibility of litigation from the moment an accident occurs.
 With a 24/7 emergency “go-to” team, our lawyers coordinate with reconstruction experts and field adjusters to get to the scene of an accident as soon after it is reported as possible.
 Because of the importance of gathering evidence immediately, our “go team” interviews the driver, ensures that the motor carrier complies with all federal post-accident inspection and testing protocols, arranges criminal defense counsel for the driver if necessary, takes and/or arranges for scene, vehicle and aerial photographs, vehicle inspections and data downloads, and generally assures preservation and documentation of everything that could be relevant in a future lawsuit.
 Such early investigation, preservation of evidence, and assessment is a critical component of a motor carrier defense today, particularly in the case of catastrophic injuries or death.
 Our firm is exceptionally skilled at coordinating this early investigative and evaluative process.